akshaymishranishu/ChitChatRomeo/README.md

 How to use?
 step 1: clone this repo
-step 2: type "nodemon index" on console step 3: open two tabs on browser any give url:http://localhost:4000/
+step 2: type "nodemon index" on console step 3: open two or more tabs on browser and give url:http://localhost:4000/